thinkful-ei21/client-karpul/README.md

 In order for the maps to work we need to use a react-mapbox-wrapper.
 This allows us to manipulate the state (dimension and features) of the map with react, and later with redux.
 In order for us to gain coordinates for locations on the map from addresses that are given to us we need an api that performs geocoding.
 There are several apis that perform this task.
 We used here.com for this.

+### Lessons Learned

+-Communication is key!
+-Third party APIs vary in complexity and implementation.
+-The right API to use isn’t always obvious.
+-Using branches is important.

 ### Wireframes
 ![wireframe-01](https://user-images.githubusercontent.com/8137381/45229734-8eb8d700-b27b-11e8-9178-dce6bce10598.png)